AshutoshKuinkel/KTMVTour/docs/daily-log.md

 - The thing is i've never used unity before or c#.
 I don't want to spend time on tutorials etc.. im just downloading unity and boom playing around with it until I figure it out.
 Any questions go straight to claude, no time wasting.

 - Unity is currently installing and I think it'll take some hours, it's like a 13 gb download.

+## 5 Dec 25

+- It took me a long time, but I finally got the Ar scene setup and then I got a monk character for the virtual tour of landmark A setup with textures...

+## 6 Dec 25

+- So I can't run this in my emulator because the emulator doesn't support like google Ar services or something like that...
+However, if I just click play on unity I can see how it'd look within a real device....

+- So yeah, right now Im just getting the animations setup..
+So the character should initially be facing the user and then wave introduce themselves and then start the tour... prompting user to follow them...Ideally the character should follow the user though.